Frequently Asked Questions

 - Knowing and observing all prerequisite course requirements.
 (You can be dropped from a course if you do not have the listed prerequisites.)

-- Applying for graduation according to the deadlines published in the course schedule.
+- Applying for graduation according to the deadlines published in the academic calendar.

 - Meeting all degree requirements of your degree plan as well as the general requirements outlined in the catalog of the year specified by your degree plan.